 Lewis Brimmell, David McSorley, and Jack Lee won the North West Communications Competition 2017.

-The ICE North West Graduates and Students Group runs the region's annual Construction Challenge, currently hosted in Manchester and Liverpool.
+The ICE North West Students and Graduates Group runs the region's annual Construction Challenge, currently hosted in Manchester and Liverpool.
 The competition allows students to work together, share ideas and win prizes.

 Teams have to build a structure while dealing with a number of restrictions, such as shifting timescales, to reflect the reality of competitively tendered design and construction processes.